 Dedman College is home to the humanities, social sciences, and natural and mathematical sciences as well as the general education program that all students follow before declaring a major.

-As dean of Dedman College, Tsutsui leads the largest of SMU’s seven colleges and schools, with its more than 250 full-time faculty members, including 23 endowed professorships.
-About 40 percent of SMU’s undergraduates pursue their majors in Dedman College through more than 50 baccalaureate degree programs and their minors in more than 50 areas.
-Eighteen graduate programs in Dedman College lead to a master’s degree and 12 programs lead to a doctor of philosophy degree.
-Tsutsui also leads the implementation of a new general education program passed by the SMU faculty in March 2010.
+As dean of Dedman College, DiPiero will head the largest of SMU’s seven colleges and schools, with its 307 full-time faculty members, including 19 endowed professorships.
+About half of SMU’s undergraduates pursue their majors in Dedman College through 39 baccalaureate degree programs and their minors in more than 50 areas.
+Nineteen graduate programs in Dedman College lead to a master’s degree and 13 programs lead to a doctor of philosophy degree.

 The College was named in 1981 for the late Robert H. Dedman Sr. (’53) and his wife, Nancy McMillan Dedman (’50.)